celestiaorg/docs/docs/developers/ibc-relayer.md

 For this tutorial, we will be using the following chains:

-- Celestia Blockspace Race `blockspacerace-0`
+- Celestia's Blockspace Race `blockspacerace-0`
  https://docs.celestia.org/nodes/blockspace-race/

 - Dymension 35-C `35-C`